zacsketches/Arduino_utilities/rcvr_soft_ser/README.md

 Receiver for Software Serial.

-When developing with software serial on one arduino I like another arduino as the receiver.
+When developing with software serial on one arduino I like another arduino set up as the receiver.

 This sketch sets up an arduino to reveive software serial input and disply to the Serial monitor.